-¡Connect supports the following datatypes:
+jConnect supports the following Adaptive Server datatypes:

 - bigint An exact numeric datatype designed to be used when the range of the existing int types is insufficient. - unsigned int Unsigned versions of the exact numeric integer datatypes: unsignedsmallint, unsignedint, and unsignedbigint. - unitext A variable-length datatype for Unicode characters.